Since

 I will be hand sewing the top edge onto the bag.
 I don't want the stitches shown on the outside of the bag.

 Now insert the lining into the bag.
 Line up the side seams with the sides of the bag.
 The seams should be on the outside of the lining, touching the inside of the bag.
 The neat seam should be on the inside.
-Pin sides in place, just below the top line of crochet stitches.
-Then pin the heck out of the middles!
-Pin every inch of it!
-Leave no inch unpinned!
-The more the better!
-Pin, pin, pin!
+Pin sides in place, just

-hiding knot between bag
+insert needle through, hiding knot between bag and fabric |

-but not through bag
+go under the yarn, but not through bag |

 Start with your needle on the wrong side of the lining and insert it to the inside of the lining, to hide the knot between the bag and fabric (see photo).
 You can start anywhere, but I always start by a side seam.
 Then, insert your needle through the lining, back toward the bag, going under one leg of one sc stitch, but not through to the outside of the bag.
 Try not to split the yarn.
 Bring your needle back through the lining to make your next stitch start where your last stitch ended.
 Keep repeating this method all around bag.
 Do not pull the thread too tight or the lining will pucker.
 Keep a steady tension and try to keep your stitches even.
 I'm using white thread on a white lining in a white bag so if my stitches are a bit uneven I don't think anyone will notice.